libopencm3/libopencm3-examples/README.md

 only minimal changes for the libopencm3 install path (See Reuse)

 ## Make Flash Target

+Please note, the "make flash" target is complicated and not always self-consistent.
+Please see: https://github.com/libopencm3/libopencm3-examples/issues/34

 For flashing the 'miniblink' example (after you built libopencm3 and the examples by typing 'make' at the top-level directory) onto the Olimex STM32-H103 eval board (ST STM32F1 series microcontroller), you can execute:

     cd examples/stm32/f1/stm32-h103/miniblink
-    make flash
+    make flash V=1

 The Makefiles of the examples are configured to use a certain OpenOCD flash programmer, you might need to change some of the variables in the Makefile if you use a different one.

-The make flash target also supports a few other programmers.
-If you provide the Black Magic Probe serial port the target will automatically choose to program via Black Magic Probe.
-For example on linux you would do the following:
+To program via a Black Magic Probe, simply provide the serial port, eg:

     cd examples/stm32/f1/stm32-h103/miniblink
     make flash BMP_PORT=/dev/ttyACM0

-This will also work with discovery boards that got the st-link firmware replaced with the Black Magic Probe firmware.

-In case you did not replace the firmware you can program using the st-flash program by invoking the stlink-flash target:
+To program via texane/stlink (st-flash utility), use the special target:

     cd examples/stm32/f1/stm32vl-discovery/miniblink
     make miniblink.stlink-flash

 If you rather use GDB to connect to the st-util you can provide the STLINK\_PORT to the flash target.